Ghislaine Maxwell poses for sketch artists as jury appears far from verdict

 - Oops!Something went wrong.Please try again later.

-Draw me like one of your French girls — on trial for sex trafficking.

-Ghislaine Maxwell posed for sketch artists Wednesday as a Manhattan jury appeared no closer to reaching a verdict on charges she enticed underage victims for dead sex offender Jeffrey Epstein.
+NEW YORK — Ghislaine Maxwell posed for sketch artists Wednesday as a Manhattan jury appeared no closer to reaching a verdict on charges she enticed underage victims for the late sex offender Jeffrey Epstein.

 After huddling with her lawyers to discuss the jury’s latest request, Maxwell spun her chair around to face the sketch artists seated in the courtroom gallery and posed in a relaxed stance.